Worth Knowing

 Government Updates

 California Governor Weighs Signing Far-Reaching AI Regulation SB 1047: Last month, the California State Legislature passed SB 1047, a hotly debated AI regulation that, if signed into law by Governor Gavin Newsom, could become one of the most impactful in the United States.
 As home to leading AI companies like Google, OpenAI, and Anthropic, California’s regulations could have global implications.
-The bill would set standards for developers of the most powerful AI models — those that use computing power in excess of 10^26 floating-point operations or that cost more than $100 million to train — and mandate safety precautions, including pre-deployment testing and post-deployment monitoring.
+The bill would set standards for developers of the most powerful AI models — those that use computing power in excess of 10^26 floating-point operations and that cost more than $100 million to train — and mandate safety precautions, including pre-deployment testing and post-deployment monitoring.
 It also establishes whistleblower protections and empowers California’s Attorney General to take legal action against negligent AI developers.
 But in response to input from AI developers, the bill was stripped of some of its most controversial features, including criminal penalties and a new regulatory body that would have overseen so-called “frontier models.”
 While Anthropic has offered tentative support following these modifications, the bill still faces opposition from industry groups and some prominent California politicians, including Speaker Emerita Nancy Pelosi and other key members of the state’s Congressional delegation.
 Governor Newsom has not said whether he will sign the bill but voiced concern about a potential “chilling effect” in public comments earlier this week.
 The governor has until September 30 to sign or veto the bill.

 DIU Looks to Generative AI for Joint Planning and Wargaming Help: The Pentagon’s Defense Innovation Unit (DIU) wants to use generative AI for joint planning and wargaming capabilities, according to a solicitation issued last month.
 The initiative, dubbed “Thunderforge,” aims to accelerate joint planning — a “complex, time-consuming, and resource-intensive” process — by leveraging AI to rapidly process information, produce draft planning products, and generate options for human planners.
 DIU is looking for solutions that can synthesize large amounts of data, develop courses of action, and conduct automated wargaming against likely adversary actions.
 Since the launch of ChatGPT, the Pentagon and defense contractors have been interested in finding ways to incorporate generative AI in a military context.
 But the technology’s drawbacks — especially its propensity to hallucinate and make plausible-sounding (and therefore difficult-to-identify) mistakes — have given senior DOD officials pause.
 Until reliable fixes are made or sufficient guardrails are identified, the usefulness of generative AI in the military will likely be limited to areas where 100% accuracy is not a necessity.
 Wargaming could very well be one of those areas, so it will be interesting to see whether Thunderforge yields any successes.
 Responses to DIU’s solicitation closed on September 6.